-Swanage and Purbeck Rotary’s festive activities had to be scaled back due to coronavirus restrictions but with huge support from the local community, it still managed to help those alone at Christmas and raise over £9,000 for local good causes.
+Swanage and Purbeck Rotary’s festive activities had to be scaled back due to coronavirus restrictions but with huge support from the local community, it still managed to help those alone at Christmas and raise more than £9,000 for local good causes.

 The usual Rotary Christmas Day breakfast for those spending the day on their own, couldn’t go ahead due to the ban on large gatherings, so instead food-filled stockings were safely delivered to 36 Swanage residents who were spending Christmas home alone.